Kirancode24/daily-training-report/day5.md

 -        Malware: Regularly scan your system for malwares.

--        Fragmentation: <br>
+-        Fragmentation:
-    There shouldn’t be dely to access files. <br>
+    There shouldn’t be dely to access files.
     To make system efficient in working and get work done in optimal way, defragmentation is done.<br>
     * Go to `Start → Defragment and Optimize Drives`
     * Schedule defragmentation for automatic optimization.